 Easy Salami Appetizer

-- 1 8-oz package Margherita® Genoa Salami or Hard Salami (40 small pieces salami)
+- 40 small salami circles - such as an 8-oz package Margherita Genoa Salami or Hard Salami

-- 10 square slices cheese such as white cheddar or Monterey jack, or 40 slices cracker-cut cheese
+- 10 square slices cheese - such as provolone, white cheddar, or Monterey jack (thin sliced works best for not breaking!)

 - Optional ingredients: fresh basil leaves